 Interested in innovation and entrepreneurship?
-Consider career in consulting?
+Considering a career in consulting?
 Join the Dialogue centered in the Startup Nation: Israel.
-Engage with local startups on management consulting projects, work in cross-cultural teams involving local students, and learn about the eco-system that makes innovation and new ventures boom.
-Work closely with founders of new ventures, meet investors, entrepreneurs, and managers at multinational corporations.
+Engage with local startups on management consulting projects, work in cross-cultural teams involving local students, and learn about the ecosystem that makes innovation and new ventures boom.
+Work closely with founders of new ventures and meet investors, entrepreneurs, and managers at multinational corporations.
 Israel offers a unique opportunity to gain exposure to both state-of-the-art technology and innovation but also to ancient history.
-Israel brings together people with diverse ethnic, cultural and religion backgrounds, offers the best of the Mediterranean and Middle Eastern food, it has amazing beaches and clubs as well as world renowned attractions (e.g., the Dead Sea, the Old City of Jerusalem).
-Engage in meaningful conversations about culture, society, economics and politics on this once-in-a-life-time experience!
-This program will start with two weeks in Boston, followed by two weeks in Israel.
+Israel brings together people with diverse ethnic, cultural, and religious backgrounds, offers the best of the Mediterranean and Middle Eastern food, has amazing beaches and clubs as well as world-renowned attractions (e.g. the Dead Sea, the Old City of Jerusalem).
+Engage in meaningful conversations about culture, society, economics, and politics on this once-in-a-lifetime experience!
+This program will start with two weeks in Boston followed by two weeks in Israel.

 - Application Open: November 1, 2019

 - Application Deadline: December 3, 2019

 - GEO Application: All applicants must complete the GEO application.
 This is the first step for applying to any program.

 - $500 non-refundable deposit: Deposits must be paid through NUPay.
 Be sure to select the appropriate summer term.

 - Photocopy of Passport: This is to be given to your faculty leader after acceptance.

 Essay Questions: Answer each question in 2-3 paragraphs (completed online via GEO application).